-Twenty-one discrete receptors have been defined at the AWs.
+Twenty-four discrete receptors have been defined; nine at the AWs (1 to 9), three of which are at ammonia sensitive AWs, five at the SSSIs (10 to 14) and ten at the SACs (15 to 24).
 These receptors are defined at ground level within ADMS.
 The positions of the discrete receptors may be seen in Figure 4, where they are marked by enumerated pink rectangles.